A15Bog/conanexilessql/CE_logfile_login_parser/README.txt

 1. Place the file into your log directory.
+2. Type powershell in the start menu
-2. Right click on the file and select Run in powershell
+3. Right click on windows powershell and select 'Run as administrator'
-3. Wait
-4. When complete, will have logins.csv in your folder.
+4. Navigate to the directory your logs are in using 'CD "C:\ConanExiles\LOG"'
-5. Enjoy.
+5. Type 'Set-ExecutionPolicy Unrestricted'
+6. Type ./bog